HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 If you have a means of keeping things cool, this expands the scope of what you can cook.

 And it means you’ll always have a cold beer to hand.

 Check out our guide to keeping things cool when camping for more tips.

-Washing dishes has to be my least favorite camping chore.
-Fresh Off The Grid has a neat 3-bucket system for cleaning your plates and pots, but if you’ve got a family’s worth of dishes to clean, having a sink you can stand up in front of is a definite bonus.
+Washing dishes has to be my least favorite camping chore, but if you’ve got a family’s worth of dishes to clean, having a sink you can stand up in front of is a definite bonus.

 The Handyman’s Rolling Toolbox Kitchen

-There are lots of hacks out there for creating a DIY camping kitchen, but before you get too carried away, think about how much space you have in your vehicle and how far you’ll need to carry your kit at the other end.
+There are many hacks out there for creating a DIY camping kitchen, but before you get too carried away, think about how much space you have in your vehicle and how far you’ll need to carry your camping gear.

-What’s your camping kitchen set up like?
+What’s your camping kitchen setup?
 I’d love to see it – please share in the comments below!